HP posts mega-loss after EDS writedown

 It took a charge of $10.8 billion, mostly related to the writedown of its EDS services business, which it had announced earlier this month.

-Both HP and Dell are struggling to defend their PC market share from Asian rivals such as Lenovo (0992.HK) and Acer (2353.TW).
+Both HP and Dell are struggling to defend their PC market share from Asian rivals such as Lenovo and Acer.

 Excluding items such as the writedown, it earned $1 a share, outstripping Wall Street's target of 98 cents.
 The stock fell to $18.35 in after-hours trade on Wednesday, down 4.4 percent from its $19.20 close in regular trading on the New York Stock Exchange.